byronsanchez/gentoo-bootmodder/README.md

 # Gentoo Bootmodder Scripts

 This repository contains a set of tools designed to modify the gentoo minimal install cd.
+I use these tools to create bootable images packaged with autoinstall scripts- on boot, the gentoo installation automatically takes place with my specified configurations for partitioning, packages to install, etc. Though, you can use these tools to modify the iso however you'd like.

 The following boot methods are currently supported:

   - USB
   - PXE

-The basic steps are as follows:
+The basic steps of the modification process:

   1. Download the latest Gentoo minimal install iso
   2. Modify the contents of the iso so that the installation will take place